'A man of remarkable energy': the ex-mayor of Moscow, Yuri Luzhkov, died

 Yuri Luzhkov led Moscow for 18 years, from June 1992 to September 2010.
 In 2010, he was dismissed by President Dmitry Medvedev with the phrase "loss of confidence."
 After the resignation, Luzhkov went into beekeeping and introduced himself as an owner of a farm in an interview.

 He will be buried in Moscow, at the Novodevichy cemetery.
 The date of the funeral has not yet been determined.

 It is reported that Luzhkov died in a hospital in Munich after heart surgery.
 The Russian embassy said it was helping organize transportation of the body to Moscow.
 Moscow Mayor Sergei Sobyanin created a commission to organize the funeral.
 Writes about it with the BBC.

 In an interview, he said that he also writes memoirs.
 “For a person at any age, and especially when you are at 80, the most important thing is not to lie on the sofa and not stare at the TV.
 This is detrimental to everyone, both physically and intellectually and morally.
 After the transition to such a regime, a person very quickly dies, ”said Luzhkov.

-Yuri Luzhkov led the capital and largest city of Russia 18, and taking into account the work of the Prime Minister of the city government under the mayor Gavriil Popov - all 20 years.
+Yuri Luzhkov ruled the capital and the largest city of Russia 18, and taking into account the work of the prime minister of the city government under the mayor Gavriil Popov - all 20 years.